bljaime/MachineLearning-Portfolio/README.md

 This repository gathers some of my public Machine Learning work.
 Each project is constructed on a *Jupyter Notebook*, which contains **Python** code, text explainations and figures.

 **NOTE**: It's often the case that you get the message "*Sorry, something went wrong.
 Reload?*" when visualizing an *.ipynb* (*Jupyter Notebook* file) on a GitHub blob page.
 This probably concerns the GitHub notebook viewing tool, as sometimes GitHub fails to render the *.ipynb* notebooks.
-As it seems to be a temporary issue with their backend, please refresh the page until you can view the entire file, in case you have this problem.
+As it seems to be a temporary issue with their backend, please refresh the page until you can view the entire file in case you have this problem, or, in exceptional circumstances, use [nbviewer](https://nbviewer.jupyter.org/).

 ## Projects